On frequencies of parabolic Koenigs domains: Introduction

 The manuscript is organized as follows:

-In Section \ref{seccion sector angular}, for the sake of clarifying some of the main ideas, we present the problem for the particular case in which $\Omega$ is an angular sector.
-We also introduce some additional results that will be used throughout the rest of the text.

-In Section \ref{seccion toolbox}, we present some technical tools that will be used repeatedly throughout the text.
-Specifically, we deal with the Smirnov class of analytic functions on $\D$, which under some geometric conditions on $\Omega$, will allow us to express $\norm{e^{\lambda h}}_{H^p}$ in terms of the harmonic measure of some boundary subsets of $\Omega$ (Corollary \ref{corolario formula norma}).
-Moreover, we introduce the hyperbolic distance and some well-known results on harmonic measure.
-We also give estimates of the harmonic measure of some particular boundary subsets of angular sectors and vertical strips.
+In Section \ref{seccion toolbox}, we develop some technical tools that will play a central role in the remainder of the text.
+First, we solve the problem for the specific situation of $\O$ being an angular sector, and present some general results regarding $\esp$.
+Later, we provide sufficient geometric conditions on $\Omega$ to assure the membership of $e^{\lambda h}$ to the Smirnov class $\mathcal{N}^+$, which will allow us to express its norm in terms of harmonic measures (Corollary \ref{corolario formula norma}).
+We finish by providing explicit computations of the harmonic measure of some particular boundary subsets of angular sectors and vertical strips, which will be needed in the forthcoming sections.

 Section \ref{seccion general} is devoted to general parabolic Koenigs domains $\Omega$.
-Under the assumption of $\Omega$ being contained in an angular sector of opening angle less or equal than $\pi$, we introduce the concepts of maximal angles.
+Under the assumption of $\Omega$ being contained in an angular sector of opening angle less than or equal to $\pi$, we introduce the concepts of maximal angles.
 These notions will allow us to state some containment relations for $\esp$ (Theorem \ref{teorema contenciones general}).
 In order to study the membership to $\esp$ of those $\lambda\in \C$ not covered by this result, we study the boundary of $\Omega$ through the defining functions of the starlike at infinity hull of its rotations (see Definition \ref{definicion hull} and the discussion afterwards).
 Making use of these new concepts, together with estimates involving harmonic measure, we derive sufficient conditions for $\lambda \in \esp$ (Theorem \ref{teorema no convexo por arriba} and Theorem \ref{teorema no convexo por arriba no contiene sector}).
-These results allow us to completely characterize $\esp$ in various situations (Corollary \ref{corolario no convexo contiene sector} and Corollary \ref{corolario no convexo no contiene sector}).
+These results allow us to completely characterize $\esp$ in various situations (Corollary \ref{corolario no convexo contiene sector}, Corollary \ref{corolario no convexo no contiene sector}).
+Moreover, by adding a convexity assumption on $\Omega$, we obtain necessary conditions that allow us to characterize $\esp$ for all situations, up to two points (Subsection \ref{subseccion convexo}).